 Included in the tour price:

-• A generous drinks allowance, including wine, is included with lunch and dinner.
+• A generous drinks allowance, including wine, with lunch and dinner

 • Porterage of bags; your bags will be transferred between the hotels and the train